 There remains a challenge to increase the attention and investment in resilience, and to further our knowledge on what policies, practices and innovations are needed to build resilience.
 This is the gap GRP aims to fill.

-A new approach is required to enable people, households, communities, countries or systems to cope with unforeseen events and transform in the face of sudden or protracted crisis.
-At GRP, we believe resilience is about having the capacity to persist, adapt and transform in the face of change.
+A new approach is required to enable people, households, communities, countries, and/or systems to cope with unforeseen events and transform in the face of sudden or protracted crises.
+At GRP, we believe resilience is about having the capacity to persist, adapt, and transform in the face of change.

-To deliver these outcomes, GRP has developed a set of principles that guide GRP’s approach to resilience.
+To deliver these outcomes, we have developed a set of principles that guide GRP’s approach to resilience.
 These are:

-2.Recognise Constant Change.
-Risks and stresses are becoming increasingly unpredictable, uncertain and unavoidable.
+2) Recongise Constant Change.
+Risks and stresses are becoming increasingly unpredictable, uncertain, and unavoidable.
 Systems that have the capacity to navigate dynamic and uncertain futures are required.